SocialHarvest/harvester/README.md

 go build
 ```

 You need not specify the files in this case.
 It will leave you with a ```harvester``` executable file.
 Run this.
-Once running, you should have an API server which
+Once configured and running, you should
-the Dashboard web application can talk to in order to visualize harvested data.
-Congratulation, you now have your own social media analytics platform!
+have a pretty awesome social media data harvester.

 ## Testing